krang404/ycm/README.md

-# Yandex Cloud Module (YCM)
+# Yandex Cloud Modules (YCM)

-Yandex Cloud Module (YCM) is an Ansible module designed to facilitate the management of Yandex Cloud resources.
-It provides functionalities to create, update, delete, activate, and deactivate secrets within Yandex Lockbox.
+**YCM** is a collection of Ansible modules designed to manage Yandex Cloud resources for tasks not covered by the Terraform provider.

 ## Features

+Currently, modules for working with **Lockbox** and **IAM** are implemented, and new modules are added as they are developed.

+### Key Features:
-- **Create Secrets**: Easily create new secrets in Yandex Lockbox with specified parameters.
+- **Secret creation**: Easily create new secrets in Yandex Lockbox with specified parameters.
-- **Update Secrets**: Update existing secrets by adding new versions with updated payload entries.
+- **Secret updates**: Add new versions to existing secrets with updated data.
-- **Delete Secrets**: Remove secrets from Yandex Lockbox.
+- **Secret deletion**: Delete secrets from Yandex Lockbox.
-- **Activate/Deactivate Secrets**: Change the status of secrets to active or inactive as needed.
+- **Activate/Deactivate secrets**: Change the status of secrets to active or inactive as needed.
-- **Retrieve IAM Token**: Generate an IAM token dynamically using the `yc_iam_token` lookup plugin and a service account key file, simplifying authentication for Yandex Cloud API operations.
+- **Retrieve IAM token**: Use the `yc_iam_token` lookup plugin to dynamically retrieve an IAM token using a service account key file, simplifying authentication for Yandex Cloud API operations.

+---

+Let me know if you need further refinements!

 ## Requirements